-Researchers are welcome by appointment during business hours, Monday – Friday.
-Research fees by museum staff for those unable to visit in person: First hour is free, additional time is $30/hour plus necessary photocopying and postage; please allow a two-week minimum to process requests.
+- Research fees for those unable to visit in person: The first hour is free; additional time is $30/hour plus necessary photocopying and postage.
+Please allow a two-week minimum for museum staff to process requests.

 “I hear from Dr. Kennedy how you may be reached, And I send you my tenderest of love and blessing.
 I think of you with unspeakable solicitude and every sort of intimate imagination and devotion.
 But you have been through more than is knowable or conceivable save by your own heroic experience, and I throw myself on the confidence that absolute kindness and protection now compass you about, to show you what infinite care, beyond any even you have known, we shall all take of you henceforth.”

 Excerpt from a letter from Henry James to Theodate Pope May 12, 1915, after her survival of the sinking of the RMS Lusitania, May 1915